Effective construction of covers of canonical Hom-diagrams for equations over torsion-free hyperbolic groups: JSJ decompositions

+Any subgroup $H\leq G$ which is a QH vertex group in some splitting of $G$ is called a \emph{QH subgroup} of $G$.
+A QH subgroup $Q\leq G$ is a \emph{maximal quadratically hanging subgroup} (or MQH subgroup), if given any elementary splitting of $G$ with edge group $G_e$, either $Q$ is elliptic in that splitting, or $G_e$ can be conjugated into $Q$ and that elementary splitting is induced by splitting $Q$ along the image of $G_e$.

+There are various definitions of splittings which are called JSJ decompositions (after the topological notion of decomposing 3-manifolds along essential tori due to Jaco, Shalen, and Jacobsen) for various classes of groups.
+All of them are canonical in that they encode all other splittings (of a certain type) in some sense.
+We will use some particular qualifications for the canonical decompositions of $\Gamma$-limit groups.

-For an arbitrary freely indecomposable $\Gamma$-limit group $L$, in \cite{selaHyp} (Theorem 1.10), the existence of a reduced unfolded splitting of $L$, w which is called an abelian JSJ decomposition of $L$, is given which satisfies the following properties: \begin{enumerate}[(i)] \item Every maximal QH subgroup of $L$ is conjugate to a vertex group of the JSJ, (so every QH subgroup of $L$ can be conjugated into a vertex group of the JSJ), and every vertex group of the JSJ which is not conjugate to a maximal QH subgroup of L is elliptic in any abelian subgroup of $L$. \item Any elementary abelian splitting of $L$ which is hyperbolic in another elementary abelian splitting, can be obtained from the JSJ by cutting a 2-orbifold corresponding to a maximal QH subgroup of $L$ along a weakly essential simple closed curve. \item Any elementary abelian splitting of $L$ which is elliptic with respect to every other elementary elementary abelian splitting of $L$, can be obtained from the JSJ by a sequence of collapsings, foldings, and conjugations. \item Any two reduced unfolded abelian splittings of $L$ satisfying the above three properties can be obtained from one another by a sequence of slidings, conjugations, and modification of boundary monomorphisms by conjugations \item All non-cyclic abelian subgroups are elliptic. \end{enumerate}
+\begin{definition}Given a reduced unfolded abelian splitting $D$ of a freely indecomposable $\Gamma$-limit group $L$, call $D$ a JSJ decomposition of $L$, if the following properties are satisfied: \begin{enumerate}[(i)] \item Every MQH subgroup of $L$ is conjugate to a vertex group of the $D$, (so every QH subgroup of $L$ can be conjugated into a vertex group of the JSJ), and every vertex group of the $D$ which is not conjugate to a MQH subgroup of L is elliptic in any abelian subgroup of $L$. \item Any elementary abelian splitting of $L$ which is hyperbolic in another elementary abelian splitting, can be obtained from $D$ by the splitting of an MQH subgroup, which is induced by cutting the corresponding surface along an essential simple closed curve, and collapsing all other edges. \item Any elementary abelian splitting of $L$ which is elliptic with respect to every other elementary elementary abelian splitting of $L$, can be obtained from $D$ by a sequence of collapsings, foldings, and conjugations. \item Any two reduced unfolded abelian splittings of $L$ satisfying the above three properties can be obtained from one another by a sequence of slidings, conjugations, and modification of boundary monomorphisms by conjugations. \item All non-cyclic abelian subgroups of $L$ are elliptic in $D$. \end{enumerate} \end{definition}

+In \cite{selaHyp} (Theorem 1.10), every freely indecomposable $\Gamma$-limit group is shown to have such a JSJ decomposition.